Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Key takeaways

-• You may be able to deduct up to 20% of your net rental income if your activity qualifies as a "trade or business" under Section 199A.
+• Landlords may deduct up to 20% of net rental income if the rental activities qualify as a trade or business or meet the Safe Harbor rules.

 What is the QBI deduction for landlords?